jjengelberts/proefschrift/README.md

 TeX Live can be downloaded from [this](http://tug.org/texlive/) website.

 On macOS and Linux, GNU make is installed by default.
 On Windows, you will also need to install a UNIX-like environment.
-I suggest you install the free version of [MobaXterm](https://mobaxterm.mobatek.net), which already has GNU make included.
+I suggest you install Windows Subsystem for Linux, or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+With it, you can install (for example) Ubuntu with TeX Live, make and ghostscript.

 For the conversion of the figures, you will need [Ghostscript](https://www.ghostscript.com/).
 Free versions can be downloaded for your operating system.